5hi8e/5hi8e/README.md

-- 👋 Hi, I’m @5hi8e
+- 👋 Hi, I’m @5hi8e from Japan
-- 👀 I’m interested in ... blender add-on, code editor customization espesially neovim
+- 👀 I’m interested in GeoPython
 - 🌱 I’m currently learning ...
-Computer Science and Finance
+Computer Science at University of the People (Since 2021)

 <!---
 5hi8e/5hi8e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.